palkan/anyway_config/README.md

 #### Customize name

-By default, AnywayConfig uses the namespace (the outer module name) as the config name, but you can set it manually:
+By default, Anyway Config uses the namespace (the outer module name) as the config name, but you can set it manually:

 ```ruby
 module MyCoolGem